mon04/WordleCLI/README.md

-This is a simplified clone of the polular online word-guessing game, <a href="https://www.powerlanguage.co.uk/wordle/">Wordle</a>.
+This is a clone of the polular online word-guessing game, <a href="https://www.powerlanguage.co.uk/wordle/">Wordle</a>.
 To run ```WordleCLI```, clone this repository and enter the following commands:
 ```
 javac WordleCLI.java
 java WordleCLI